-The field of mathematics today offers virtually unlimited opportunities for application, together with the aesthetic appeal and intellectual challenge that have always been so compelling to so many.
+The field of mathematics today offers virtually unlimited opportunities for application, together with the aesthetic appeal and intellectual challenge that have always been compelling to so many.
 It provides both the language in which the theories of many disciplines, such as physics and economics, are best expressed, and the techniques by which many problems of these disciplines are analyzed and solved.
-Mathematical training develops analytical skills that are of great value in understanding and resolving issues in almost any field.
-This is reflected in the large number of careers for which mathematical training is considered to be particularly desirable preparation.
+Mathematical training develops analytical skills that are of great value in understanding and resolving issues in many fields.
+This is reflected in the large number of careers for which mathematical training is considered to be a particularly desirable preparation.

 There is no easy road to understanding mathematics.
 Success requires serious study and sustained work.
 The rewards are worth the effort.
-The intellectual goals one achieves at the university will sustain you throughout your lifetime, and capacity for understanding mathematical reasoning is an asset that will prove to be of inestimable value regardless of your chosen field.
+The intellectual goals one achieves at the university level will sustain you throughout your life, and a capacity for understanding mathematical reasoning is an asset that will prove to be of inestimable value regardless of your chosen field.

-Industries that employ many mathematicians include aerospace, oil, electrical, manufacturing, communication, and computing.
+Industries that employ many mathematicians include aerospace, oil exploration, electrical engineering, finance, manufacturing, communication, and computing.
 Actuaries are employed by insurance companies as well as state and federal governments.
 The federal government has laboratories where research and development are carried out.

 About the Department of Mathematics

-The University of Connecticut Mathematics Department has over 40 full-time permanent faculty.
-The faculty members hold Ph.D. degrees from many leading institutions.
-Our faculty research represents some of the principal areas of mathematics, including algebra, analysis, applied mathematics, geometry, logic, number theory, probability, topology and also actuarial science.
-All of these disciplines are also represented in the undergraduate curriculum.
+The University of Connecticut Mathematics Department has over 40 full-time permanent faculty who hold Ph.D. degrees from many leading institutions.
+Our faculty research represents some of the principal areas of mathematics, including algebra, analysis, applied mathematics, geometry, logic, number theory, probability, topology, and actuarial science.
+All of these disciplines are also covered in courses in the undergraduate curriculum.

 Undergraduate Program Assistant